How to Earn Your ABR®

 Benchmark 1: ABR® Designation Course

-Take the two-day ABR® designation course online, in a classroom setting, or in a live virtual format.
-Online course takers must receive an 80% or higher on the final exam.
+Take the two-day ABR® designation course online or in a classroom setting.
+Online course takers must receive a 75% or higher on the final exam.

 Learn about the ABR® course